6c65726f79/Transmissionic/README.md

 # Configuration

+### Web UI

-Configuration is per-devices based, but if you're using the Web UI you can overwrite the default settings by creating a file named `default.json` in the root folder of the Web UI.
+Settings are stored client-side, but you can overwrite the default settings by creating a file named `default.json` in the root folder of the Web UI.

 The file can contain the following key/value pairs :